 Generic Skills and Entrepreneurship Development is one of the courses from "Human Science" subject area.
-Generic skills have emerged as an important component of employability skills, which enable an individual to become and remain employable over lifetime and to lead happy and prosperous life.
-Entrepreneurship development aim at developing conceptual understanding for setting-up one's own business venture/enterprise.
+Generic skills have emerged as an important component of employability skills, which enable an individual to become and remain employable over lifetime and to lead happy and life.
+Entrepreneurship development prosperous aim at developing one's understanding for setting-up business conceptual own venture/enterprise.
 This aspect of Human Resource Development has become equally important in the era, when wage employment prospects have become meager.

-Both the subject areas are supplementary to each other and soft skills are required to be developed in diploma passouts for enhancing their employability and self-confidence.
+Both the subject areas are supplementary to each other and soft skills are required to be developed in diploma pass-outs for enhancing their employability and self-confidence.